 This course is designed to provide key skills for persons desiring to be computer networking professionals.
-This course is the first of a two course series which will prepare the student to take the CompTIA Network+ Certification examination.
+This course is the first of a two-course series which will prepare the student to take the CompTIA Network+ Certification examination.

-Introduction to Computer Programming
+INT218 Introduction to Computer Programming 3 cr. hr.

+This course is designed to introduce the student to computer programming skills, using Microsoft's Visual Basic language.
 This is a graphical user interface language that is used extensively with the Windows environment.
 The student will learn the fundamentals of programming with this language along with procedures to successfully understand the routines of programming.
 Upon completion of this course the student should be able to perform various programming skills using the Visual BASIC programming language.
 These skills will cover the fundamentals of this language, the procedures, decisions, repetition and arrays.